thenocturnaldevgypsy-io/thenocturnaldevgypsy-io.github.io/README.md

 - Click `Fork` at the top of this page. -->

 ## ![SECTION License](https://custom-icon-badges.demolab.com/badge/-License-24292e?logo=file-badge&logoColor=white&labelColor=00416a)
-Distributed under the MIT License by [Abegail Torrendon / thenocturnaldevgypsy](https://github.com/thenocturnaldevgypsy).
+Distributed under the MIT License by [Abegail Torrendon / thenocturnaldevgypsy](https://github.com/thenocturnaldevgypsy-io).
 - You can freely modify and reuse.
 - The original [LICENSE](LICENSE.md) must be included with copies of this software.
 - Please link back (if you can fork, the better) to this repo.
+- And, if possible, please don't forget to 🌟 and 👁️ this repo (or, maybe ❤️ by buying me a ☕ at **Ko-Fi**?).

 ## ![SECTION Get in Touch](https://custom-icon-badges.demolab.com/badge/-Get%20in%20Touch-24292e?logo=pencil&logoColor=white&labelColor=00416a)
 I'd love to hear your thoughts on the project and get your suggestions.
-Feel free to [create new issue](https://github.com/thenocturnaldevgypsy/thenocturnaldevgypsy.github.io/issues/new) on this repo or you can also contact me at [my AMA repo](https://github.com/thenocturnaldevgypsy/ama-ask-me-anything).
+Feel free to [create new issue](https://github.com/thenocturnaldevgypsy-io/thenocturnaldevgypsy-io.github.io/issues/new) on this repo or you can also contact me at [my AMA repo](https://github.com/thenocturnaldevgypsy-io/ama-ask-me-anything).